CiscoDevNet/webex-contact-center-widget-starter/CONTRIBUTING.md

 ## Keep in touch with the team

-Either you are internal to Cisco or not, feel free to reach out to the repository admins to get the contribution access
+Whether you are internal to Cisco or not, feel free to reach out to the repository admins to get the contribution access

 ## Requirements

-To contribute to `@webex-contact-center-widget-starter`, you need to have [>=Node 8.10.0](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed globally on your machine.
+To contribute to `@webex-contact-center-widget-starter`, you need to have [>=Node 8.10.0](https://nodejs.org/en/)* and [Yarn](https://yarnpkg.com/en/) installed globally on your machine.

+*use Node 14.18.2

 ## <a name="commit"></a> Git Commit Guidelines